jalanderos/STRIDE-CH/README.md

 ## Contact

-Jaime A. Landeros, NASA Goddard Solar Physics Intern, Cal Poly Pomona Aerospace Engineering Undergraduate Student
+Jaime A. Landeros, Cal Poly Pomona Aerospace Engineering Undergraduate Student as of Spring 2024.
+This project is associated with a NASA Goddard Solar Physics Internship.

-Email: jalanderos@cpp.edu
+- Email: See jalanderos Github account